Huzifa1/vllm-profiling/README.md

 When running vllm, all environment variables in `env` will be set, and all flags in `params` will be passed to vllm.

 If the flag value is an array, vllm will run for every value.
-If there are multiple array values, vllm will run for all possible combinations
+If there are multiple array values, vllm will run for all possible combinations.

 5) Run tests: